 Failure to file the translation on time in response to the invitation under Rule 58 results in the application being deemed to be withdrawn according to Art.
 14(2).
 The EPO will then notify the applicant of this loss of rights according to Rule 112(1).
 The above time limits for supplying the translation under Rule 40(3), Rule 6(1) and Rule 36(2) are all excluded from further processing by Rule 135(2), as is the time limit for rectification of the failure to file the translation under Rule 58.
 Consequently, further processing is not possible in this case.
 However, the applicant may request re-establishment according to Art.
 122 and Rule 136 for failure to comply with the time limit under Rule 58.

-For translations in respect of international applications entering the European phase, see E‑VIII, 2.1.2.
+For translations in respect of international applications entering the European phase, see E‑IX, 2.1.2.